Camp Creek (Eagle Creek tributary)

 Camp Creek is a 10.79 mi long second-order tributary to Eagle Creek in Holt County, Nebraska.

+Course

 Camp Creek rises on the Blackbird Creek divide about 1.5 mile east of School No. 150 in Holt County and then flows generally north to join Eagle Creek about 0.5 mile southwest of School No. 208.

 Watershed

 Camp Creek drains 17.31 sqmi of area, receives about 24.7 in/year of precipitation, and is about 5.16% forested.